NashTech-Labs/eks-helm-fluentbit-pod-logs-s3/README.md

 2) Update the value in values.yaml file

-3) Refer the references for the flluentbits to configure the s3 bucket settings to push the eks pods log to s3 bucket.
+3) Refer the references for the flluentbits to configure the s3 bucket settings to push the nodes systemd logs to s3 bucket.

 4) Install the helm charts